shagunattri/site/content/posts/wutiread412.md

 - /blog/r1/
 ---

-Interesting reads and references from the week
+Interesting reads and references from the week.

 Will keep this going every week and see how it grows.